Black holes and causal nonlinear electrodynamics: Einstein-NLED equations and black holes

-It was shown in \cite{Hale:2025ezt} that the Einstein field equations imply that $\mathcal{E}(r)$ is a convex function of $r$ if the NLED stress-energy tensor satisfies the SEC.
-This can be seen as follows: the SEC is a condition on the stress-energy tensor that is equivalent, given the Einstein field equations, to $R_{tt}\ge0$, but the Einstein field equations of \eqref{ENLED} imply that \be R_{tt} = \frac{\NN^2 G}{r} \EE''(r)\, , \ee and hence that the SEC implies, via the Einstein field equations, that \be \left[\mathcal{E}(r)\right]'' \ge0\, . \ee The significance of this result is that the SEC is implied by the NLED strong-field causality condition \cite{Russo:2024xnh}.
-Convexity of $\mathcal{E}(r)$ is therefore a property of all causal NLED theories; this fact was used in much of the analysis of \cite{Hale:2025ezt}.
-It should be appreciated, however, that the SEC does not guarantee strong-field causality; the original Born theory is an example of a NLED theory for which the SEC is satisfied but the strong-field causality condition is violated.
+It was shown in \cite{Hale:2025ezt} that $\mathcal{E}(r)$ is a convex function of $r$ if the NLED stress-energy tensor satisfies the SEC, and this fact was used in much of their analysis.
+Its significance is that the SEC is implied by the NLED strong-field causality condition \cite{Russo:2024xnh}, and therefore convexity of $\EE(r)$ is a property of all causal NLED theories.
+The proof of this convexity condition in \cite{Hale:2025ezt} makes use of the well-known fact that the SEC is a condition on the stress-energy tensor that is equivalent, given the Einstein field equations, to $R_{tt}\ge0$.
+From the Einstein field equations of \eqref{ENLED} we find that \be R_{tt} = \frac{\NN^2 G}{r} \EE''(r)\, , \ee and hence that the SEC is $\EE''(r)\ge0$, which is equivalent to convexity of $\EE(r)$.

+Of course, using the above results for the components of the stress-energy tensor for the NLED fields in the current black-hole context, one can show directly that the SEC is satisfied iff \be \EE''(r) \ge 0\, . \ee However, there is no restriction on when equality is allowed, and the same is true for the indirect derivation of this convexity condition via the Einstein field equations.

+At this point it is important to appreciate that the SEC is a {\sl weaker} condition than strong-field causality\footnote{The original Born theory is an example of a NLED theory for which the SEC is satisfied but the strong-field causality condition is violated \cite{Russo:2024xnh}}.
+In particular, and in the current context, strong-field causality implies \eqref{SEC} but with the additional restriction that equality is allowed only in the NLED vacuum\footnote{More precisely, only for $S=P=0$, but this implies $E=B=0$ for purely radial fields.} \cite{Russo:2024xnh}.
+For the spherically-symmetric charged spacetimes of relevance here, the NLED fields take their vacuum values only asymptotically as $r\to0$ and therefore, for any finite $r$ and (we recall) for zero vaccuum energy, \be \EE''(r) \equiv -4\pi r \left[r{\rm H}'(r) +2{\rm H}(r)\right] \ >0\, \ee This is a {\sl strict convexity} condition, and we shall see that it is needed for results that depend on strong-field causality.

-Another important function for our purposes is the ``effective charge'' function $Q^2_{\rm eff}(r)$ defined by \be 2\pi Q^2_{\rm eff}(r) \equiv r\, \mathcal{E}(r)\ . \ee This function is more directly related to the deformation of the RN metric due to NLED interactions, since \be \NN^2 \equiv e^{2\alpha} = 1 - \frac{2GM}{r} + \frac{(4\pi G) Q_{\rm eff}^2(r)}{r^2}\, , \ee with $Q_{\rm eff}=Q$ for Maxwell.
+Another important function for our purposes is the ``effective charge'' function $Q_{\rm eff}(r)$ defined by \be 2\pi Q^2_{\rm eff}(r) \equiv r\, \mathcal{E}(r)\ . \ee This function is more directly related to the deformation of the RN metric due to NLED interactions since \be \NN^2 \equiv e^{2\alpha} = 1 - \frac{2GM}{r} + \frac{(4\pi G) Q_{\rm eff}^2(r)}{r^2}\, , \ee with $Q_{\rm eff}=Q$ for Maxwell.
 It is an important function, for our purposes, because causality imposes a very simple condition on it, which can be deduced as follows.